akshayagarwalgithub/Recognize/README.md

 ```
 python recognition.py
 ```
+This would activate the webcam.
+On mac, you might need to authorize access to web cam, so please do so and then execute.
 Bring the person(whose images were used for training) in front of the webcam, to get recognized :sparkles:

 To close the active webcam window appearing on your screen, press **'x'** key on your keyboard at any time.